mg03/CarND-Extended-Kalman-Filter-Project/ud_vagrant/Readme_first.txt

-USing VirtualBox to code and running sim on mac book
+Setup for using VirtualBox to code and running sim on mac book

 Install VirtualBox and Vagrant